sash-a/es_pytorch/README.md

 # Evolutionary strategies (deep neuroevolution) in pytorch using MPI

+The goal of this implementation is to allow the user as much flexibility as possible, while not having to worry about the parallelism.
-This implementation was made to be as simple and efficient as possible.
+As such it was designed to be as simple (and efficient) as possible.
 Reference implementation can be found [here](https://github.com/uber-research/deep-neuroevolution) (in tensorflow using redis).
-Based on two papers by uber AI labs [here](https://arxiv.org/abs/1712.06567) and [here](https://arxiv.org/abs/1712.06560).
+Based on two papers by Uber AI labs [here](https://arxiv.org/abs/1712.06567) and [here](https://arxiv.org/abs/1712.06560).

 ### Implementation
 This was made for use on a cluster using MPI (however it can be used on a single machine).
-With regards to efficiency it only scatters the positive fitness, negative fitness and noise index, per policy evaluated, to all other processes each generation.
-The noise is placed in a block of shared memory (on each node) for fast access and low memory footprint.
+With regards to efficiency it only scatters the fitness, noise index and steps taken per policy evaluated (i.e 3 ints), to all other processes each generation.
+The noise table is placed in a block of shared memory (on each node) for fast access and low memory footprint.

 ### How to run
 * conda install: `conda install -n es_env -f env.yml`